clearcare/policies/source/sections/09-configuration_management_policy.md

    * For instance configuration, this means adding the appropriate changes to the userdata scripts and running an `update` operation on the product or resource.
    * For application configuration, this means adding the appropriate changes to the userdata scripts and running an `update` operation on the product or resource or adding the appropriate roles to the system's Chef profile and forcing a Chef run.
 4. If the system will be used to house production data (ePHI), the ops team member must add an encrypted Elastic Block Storage (EBS) volume to the VM during provisioning.
-5. Once the system has been provisioned, the ops team member must contact the security team to inspect the new system.
-A member of the security team will verify that the secure baseline has been applied to the new system, including (but not limited to) verifying the following items:
+5. Once the system has been provisioned, the ops team member must inspect, or have another workforce member inspect, the new system.
+Verification that the secure baseline has been applied to the new system, included (but is not limited to) verifying the following items:
    * Removal of default users used during provisioning.
    * Network configuration for system.
    * Data volume encryption settings.
    * Intrusion detection and virus scanning software installed.
-   * All items listed below in the operating system-specific subsections below.
+   * All items listed in the operating system-specific subsections.
 6. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the task as Complete.

 ### 9.3.1 Provisioning Linux Systems